Click here to download the 2013 Festival Program.

 Carrington, a 2003 Berklee honorary doctorate recipient, gained recognition on late night TV as the house drummer for the Arsenio Hall Show, then again in the late 1990s as the drummer on the Quincy Jones late night TV show, VIBE, hosted by Sinbad.
 In 1989, she released a Grammy-nominated debut CD, Real Life Story, which featured Carlos Santana, Grover Washington Jr., Dianne Reeves, and Wayne Shorter.

 She has worked as a producer in collaboration with several artists, and her production of the Dianne Reeves Grammy-nominated CD, That Day, helped the disc reach the top of the charts.
 Other side projects include Hancock’s Grammy Award–winning CD Gershwin’s World, where she played alongside Joni Mitchell and Stevie Wonder.

-Carrington's latest album, The Mosaic Project, earned her a Grammy Award in 2012 for Best Jazz Vocal Album.
+Carrington's album, The Mosaic Project, earned her a Grammy Award in 2012 for Best Jazz Vocal Album.
 Featuring a “who’s who” of female jazz artists—from Berklee alumna/2011 Best New Artist Grammy recipient Esperanza Spalding ’05 and Nona Hendryx to Hailey Niswanger ’11 and Geri Allen—the album is composed of original tracks penned by Carrington as well as Carrington’s arrangements of featured artists’ songs.